-The Office of Emergency Management offers training on a multitude of topics.
-Courses related to the Crisis Coordinator training regimen are offered monthly, while many other classes are offered each semester.
-A list of currently available classes can be found in OwlTrain.
+The Office of Emergency Management offers emergency preparedness training on a multitude of topics designed to enhance preparedness and safety on campus.
+Courses are free and available to anyone on campus.
 If you want any of our training classes taught specifically to your office or department, just contact us at firstname.lastname@example.org and we will accommodate!
 There are also numerous emergency management online training opportunities available for free.
 A list of websites with free training, as well as a brief description of what is offered, can be found HERE.
+Also, click here to be taken to our Resource page.

 Below is a list of the available classes.
 For a brief description, click on the class name.